oneryigit/PLSC-380/ReadMe.md

 This page contains Python notebooks I prepared for teaching purposes.
 Feel free to use them for your own purposes.

-Should you have questions, you can reach out to me at [email](oyigit1@binghamton.edu).
+Should you have questions, you can reach out to me.

 ## Table of Contents